Using the Content Editor

 Note that only the files directly uploaded to the assignment will appear.
 You can't use or access files uploaded to a different assignment.

 The sidebar is located on the right side of the page.
 It has multiple widgets that contain useful information about the current assignment along with the tools that allow you to change the assignment's workflow status, view its revisions, and others.

 By default, there are four widgets in the sidebar: messages, assignment details, workflow status, and revision history.

 The messages widget will only appear if you've received at least one message regarding the assignment.

 If a user has the View all correspondence permission, they will be able to see all messages that were sent and received regarding the assignment, not just the ones they've received.

 This widget displays some information regarding the assignment such as the task name, keywords, and notes.

-You can highlight keywords in the assignment's text if you click the "Highlight in text" link.
-This will allow you to quickly see how many times the keywords are used.
+You can highlight keywords in the assignment's text by clicking the "Highlight in text" link.
+This will allow you to quickly see how many times the keywords were used in the article.